futel/dialplan-functions/README-deploy.md

 ## Tear down old prod

-Delete the prod instance which is no longer are pointed to by Twilio.
+Delete the prod instance which is no longer pointed to by Twilio.

     doctl --config config.yaml serverless connect <namespace>